 Many artists use the Bristol board for their original and commissioned jobs.

 Bristol board comes in two varieties, smooth and vellum.
-In this review, I will discuss smooth Bristol paper.
+In this review, I will discuss the smooth Bristol paper.

 Strathmore Bristol Smooth Paper Review